Colonial Theater (Allentown, Pennsylvania): 20th century

-Golden era

-The Colonial had its opening night on October 11, 1920.
-Its first film was "The Idol Dancer" by D.W.
+The Colonial held its opening night on October 11, 1920.
+The first film shown at the theater was The Idol Dancer by D.W.
 Griffith.
-Also on the bill were a Pathe newsreel and a comedy starring silent screen favorite Harold Lloyd entitled "High and Dizzy" Matinee prices for the orchestra and balcony seats were 25 cents, but box seats on Saturday evening would be 65 cents, a high price by the standards of the time.
+Also on the bill was a Pathe newsreel and a comedy, High and Dizzy, starring silent screen favorite Harold Lloyd.
+Matinee prices for the orchestra and balcony seats were 25 cents, but box seats on Saturday evening would be 65 cents, a high price by the standards of the time.

-For most of the next 50-odd years, the Colonial was one of the most profitable and popular theaters in Allentown.
-Although designed primarily for films, it also was on occasion a performing arts theater.
-It was also host for traveling jazz spectaculars, specializing in touring groups from Harlem's Cotton Club.
+For most of the next five decades, the Colonial was one of the most profitable and popular theaters in Allentown.
+Although designed primarily for the presentation of films, it also occasionally served as a performing arts theater.

+The theater also hosted traveling jazz shows, including touring groups from Harlem's Cotton Club.
 In 1929, the theater installed sound equipment for talking pictures.
-In February 1935, it was the site of a live national radio network broadcast of "Amos and Andy".
+In February 1935, it was the site of a live national radio broadcast of Amos and Andy.

-It was remodeled in 1937; seats were added, new projection equipment installed and a new air conditioning system put in place, just in time for a big event of 1938.
-By that time Walter Vincent was chairman of the board of Hollywood film studio Republic Pictures.
-It was his idea to make a film about the city called "Allentown On Parade".
+It was remodeled in 1937; seats were added, new projection equipment installed and a new air conditioning system put in place.
+The following year, in 1938, Walter Vincent was chairman of the board of Republic Pictures, a Hollywood film studio Vincent made a film about the city, Allentown On Parade, which premiered in Allentown on August 18, 1938, along with a Republic Pictures' romance film, Army Girl.

-Along with a Republic Pictures romance called "Army Girl", the film on Allentown premiered on the night of August 18, 1938.
 Before a capacity crowd on the flag-draped stage of the Colonial Theater, a coast-to-coast phone conversation between Allentown community leaders and the stars of "Army Girl" was broadcast throughout the theater.
-In an era when a cross-country phone call was a big deal, hearing the live voices of Hollywood stars was quite an event.
+In an era when a cross-country phone call was costly and not widely available, hearing the live voices of Hollywood stars was quite an event.
 In 1944, the property was sold to Fabian Theaters, Inc., which operated a chain of thirty theaters in New York and New Jersey.

-Decline

 After World War II, the Colonial gradually became a cinema-only facility; however, it continued to host an occasional stage show until the 1960s.
-But the advent of television in the 1950s caused revenues to decline as more and more people began to stay home and watch entertainment in their living rooms.
-Nevertheless, in 1954 the screen was replaced with one capable of showing CinemaScope widescreen films.
+The emergence of television in the 1950s caused revenues to decline as more and more people began to stay home and watch entertainment in their living rooms.
+In 1954, the theater's screen was replaced with one capable of showing CinemaScope widescreen films.